hyunjimoon/empirical_dynamics/daily_diary/regulation/Hierarhical agents and latent measures.md

 ### Data, Model, Methodology

 Data:
 - federal agency from 98-21 on nonmanager/manager ratio and organization size.
-Agency has nested hierarchical structure which is preprocessed as ![[hier_agency]]
+Agency has nested hierarchical structure which is preprocessed as ![[hierchize_agency]]

 Model:
 - stock and flow structure: how task, worker, perceived quality (stock) time series are determined by differential equations